tfgg/yournextmep/_candidates/eu2014/ukip/alastair-mcfarlane.md

 person: alastair-mcfarlane
 region: london
 party: ukip
-title: London - UKIP - Alastair McFarlane
+title: Alastair McFarlane is running for MEP in London for UKIP
 incumbent: false
 ---